We've been eating more buckwheat noodles since we've eliminated wheat from our diet.

 One Tip: Cook small batches at a time to prevent getting all mushy.
 You can also adjust the amount of sweet rice and water to the consistency of your liking.
 I never froze buckwheat noodles to use for later but you can try.
 It may get even more fragile when defrosted so I'd put them in boiling water immediately before using it in dishes.

-- 1 Cup + about 5 tbsp Organic Buckwheat Flour
+- 1 Cup + about 5 tablespoon Organic Buckwheat Flour

-- 2 Tbsp Sweet Rice Flour for elasticity
+- 2 tablespoon Sweet Rice Flour for elasticity

 - 1 Cup or more Water